redis/redis-doc/commands/set.md

 @return

 @simple-string-reply: `OK` if `SET` was executed correctly.
-@nil-reply: a Null Bulk Reply is returned if the `SET` operation was not performed becase the user specified the `NX` or `XX` option but the condition was not met.
+@nil-reply: a Null Bulk Reply is returned if the `SET` operation was not performed because the user specified the `NX` or `XX` option but the condition was not met.

 @examples